spikeydee/splitsies/README.md

 # splitsies
-A 34-key ortholinear split keyboard with a multi-layered combo switching keymap.
+splitsies is a 34-key ortholinear split keyboard with a multi-layered combo switching keymap.
 Inspired by @pierrechevalier83's ferris, @makenova's micro-redox, and @manna-harbor's miryoku layout.
 With an ortholinear, homerow-centric layout approach, and personally the use of the workman layout, my splitsies keyboard hopes to achieve a typing workflow with minimum diagonal and horizontal movements of the fingers that hopefully will become more intuitive over time.

 ## Overall Features